jiten0709/QAAgent-Task-JitenParmar/README.md

-# 🤖 QAgenie - AI-Powered QA Testing Platform
+# 🤖 TestRAGic - Turning Inputs into Test Cases — Like Magic, but Smarter

 ## 📋 Project Overview

-**QAgenie** is an intelligent, end-to-end QA automation platform that revolutionizes how software testing is done.
+**TestRAGic** is an intelligent, end-to-end QA automation platform that revolutionizes how software testing is done.
 It combines **AI-powered test generation**, **automated test execution**, and **comprehensive reporting** into a single, user-friendly platform.

 ## 🎯 What It Can Do